apocop/apocop.githup.io/_drafts/2020-01-12-lets-make-a-tokenizer-part-4.md

 rule.
 Then we call `__tokenize_pipeline` recursively on every every subsequent token.

-> Rather than a while loop, a for loop is probably a more intuitive, but this avoids having to use a break statement to stop moving on to the next rule.
+> Rather than a *while loop*, a *for loop* is probably more intuitive, but a while loop avoids having to use a break statement to stop moving on to the next rule.

 Now when a token passes rule.
 We check to see if the rule being checked was the last rule.
 If it isn't, the `rule_index` is augmented by 1 and the check is performed with a new rule.
-If the rule that was passed is the last rule, then the token is added to `accepted_tokens`, where the process beings again.
+If the last rule passes, then the token is added to `accepted_tokens`, where the process beings again with a new token.

 ### Demo

 The demo here is pretty simple.
 We created a few example lines.
-We instantiate a tokenizer object, and pass it's tokenize function every line.
+Feel free to include your own.
+We instantiate a tokenizer object, and call its tokenize method on every line.
 Boom!
-It works.
+Tokenization.
 Remember this is in the `demo.py` file.

 ```
 import tokenizer